Optimizing Winograd Convolution on ARMv8 processors: EXPERIMENTS

-We also evaluate the computational efficiency of our approach in GFlop/s compared to NCNN and NNPACK, as shown in Fig.\,\ref{fig:gflops_comparison}.
-As analyzed in Equation \eqref{eq:overhead_total}, the data movement overhead increases with $L$ increase (i.e., $L=16$ for $F(2\times2,3\times3)$ and $L=64$ for $F(6\times6,3\times3)$), leading to a decrease in computational efficiency when comparing our GEMM implementation of $F(2\times2,3\times3)$ to $F(6\times6,3\times3)$.
+Furthermore, we evaluated the computational efficiency of our approach in GFlop/s on the Kunpeng 920, comparing it against NCNN, NNPACK, FastConv, and ACL under identical $F(m,r)$ configurations (see Fig.\ref{fig:gflops_comparison}).
+As discussed in Equation\eqref{eq:overhead_total}, increasing $L$ (where $L=16$ for $F(2\times2,3\times3)$, $L=36$ for $F(4\times4,3\times3)$, and $L=64$ for $F(6\times6,3\times3)$) intensifies data movement overhead.
+This escalation leads to a downward trend in computational efficiency as $m$ increases when employing our GEMM-based implementation.

-For layers VggNet5.2 and ResNet5.1, the significant decrease in GFlop/s is attributed to the small scale of these layers, resulting in a low CMR.
-This situation makes them memory-bound, thereby limiting the full utilization of hardware resources.
-NNPACK employs TEWMM, which is a Level-1 BLAS operation.
-It has lower computational efficiency compared to GEMM (Level-3 BLAS) because Level-3 BLAS operations can better amortize memory operations over floating-point operations.
-The results demonstrate that the computational performance of our approach can significantly outperform both NCNN and NNPACK.
-Our method achieves up to $94.15\%$ of the theoretical peak performance of the Kunpeng 920 for $F(2\times2,3\times3)$ in layer FN2.2.
+For smaller layers, such as VggNet5.2, a pronounced decrease in GFlop/s is observed.
+This is attributed to the limited computational load, resulting in a low compute-to-memory ratio (CMR).
+Consequently, as $m$ increases, these layers become memory-bound—particularly in the $F(6\times6,3\times3)$ case—thereby restricting full hardware utilization.